GreenFlag31/regex-helper/README.md

 ## Developer experience

 This library comes with a serie of pre build regex.
 Special attention has been given on developer experience.
 Properties and methods are exhaustively documented and typed.
 Use your IDE's autocompletion or hover on properties and methods for help.
-Errors will be logged in console with explicit messages.
+Errors (see 'pitfalls' [here](https://greenflag31.github.io/regex-helper/docs/documents/pitfalls.html)) will be logged in console with explicit messages.

 ## File a bug, got a new idea, or want to contribute?